1242035/spree/guides/src/content/developer/core/taxation.md

 Most taxes can be considered one of these two types.
 For instance, in Australia customers pay a Goods and Services Tax (GST).
 This is basically equivalent to VAT in Europe.
 ***

 In some cases you may need to charge one type of tax for orders falling within one zone and another type of tax for orders falling within a different zone.
 There are even some rare situations where you may need to charge both types of tax in the same zone.
-Spree supports all of these scenarios.
+Viauco supports all of these scenarios.

 ### Sales Tax

-Sales tax is the default tax type for any tax rate in Spree.
+Sales tax is the default tax type for any tax rate in Viauco.

 Let's take an example of a sales tax situation for the United States.
 Imagine that we have a zone that covers all of North America and that the zone is used for a tax rate which applies a 5% tax on products with the tax category of "Clothing".